32 best dog breeds for companionship

 (Image credit: Getty Images)

-With wrinkly skin and a cheeky grin, the English Bulldog is stocky and docile.
+With wrinkly skin and a cheeky grin, the English Bulldog breed is stocky and docile.
 Their gentle natures make them loving companions, though they may need a little perseverance with the training as they have a will of their own for sure!
 With an exercise requirement of 30 daily minutes, bulldogs are always up for chilling on the sofa with their best human buddy.

 31. Staffordshire Bull Terrier